dmohl/expectThat/readme.md

 Release Notes
 =======

-* 0.2.1.0 - Added functionality to allow an optional, explicit test name to be provided.
+* 0.2.1.1 - Added functionality to allow an optional, explicit test name to be provided.
+Made a few changes to support Node.js.
 * 0.2.0.2 - Added several new assertions and support for QUnit and Jasmine.
 * 0.1.0.0 - Initial version with support for Pavlov.